-- EPS: The Practice has also gone live with the Electronic Prescribing Service (EPS) so all you need to do is fill in a form at your local (or any) Pharmacy to nominate them and it will reduce the need to come into the Surgery for repeat prescriptions.
+- EPS: The Practice has also gone live with the Electronic Prescribing Service (EPS) so all you need to do is fill in a form at your local (or any) Pharmacy to nominate them and it will be sent there for you to collect.

 - Repeat prescriptions cannot be ordered at any time over the weekend except using the on-line service.
 Prescriptions will be ready 48hrs from the next working day.

 - At least 48 hours' notice (two working days) is needed to have your prescription ready for collection.
 Many patients use this service so please help us by ordering as early as possible.
 Please leave 72hrs when requesting collection from a chemist and 5 working days when the chemist needs to deliver.

 - Every three/six months you will need to see a doctor to review and re-authorise your medication before another prescription can be given.